redrunnerjs/redrunner.github.io/docs/tour.md

 I couldn't get source maps to work satisfactorily, but haven't tried in a while.

-##### Rollup

-I haven't tried.

-## Click Counter
+## First example

-Below is a simple click counter.
-You should find something similar in the demo project.
+Here is a simple click counter similar to the one in the demo project.

 ```javascript
 import {Component, mount} from 'redrunner'